Why The Best Stories Don’t Happen at 25 and Why You Should Stop Waiting

 So here’s your wake-up call, delivered with love and a nudge:

-If you’ve always wanted to write something; a novel, memoir, poems, rants, monologues, blogs or an advertising pamphlet, it’s probably time.
+If you’ve always wanted to write something—a novel, memoir, poems, rants, monologues, blogs, or an advertising pamphlet—it’s probably time.
+Not someday.
+Not when things calm down and definitely not after Christmas.
+Now!

 your lived wisdom,